Are you planning a trip to California soon? Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

 - East Ridge to West Ridge Loop (Oakland)

-This amazing loop circles the amazing Redwood Regional Park.
+This amazing loop circles the amazing Redwood Regional Park of Northern California.
 See some of the beautiful redwood trees hidden in the ridge over downtown Oakland.

 This little peaceful grove was once a bustling logging community in the mid-1800s and is now home to a hidden redwood forest.